yuvaly0/yuvaly0.github.io/_posts/introduction-to-virtualization/2020-06-19-introduction-to-virtualization.md

 After we can distinguish between the two different types of hypervisors, It’ll be a good idea to be able to know the types of virtualization.

-There are three types of virtualization: Full virtualization, Paravirtualization, and Hardware-Assisted Virtualization (HVM).
+There are three types of virtualization: Full virtualization, Paravirtualization, and Hardware-Assisted Virtualization (HAV).

 * __Full Virtualization__ -  Full virtualization provides the concept of virtualization as we know it but without changing the guest OS, it does it by using a technique called “binary translation” (explained below in “Techniques for virtualization”).

-* __Para-virtualization__ -  In this technique, the guest OS kernel is modified to be able to run on top of a hypervisor and to be aware of its existence, of course, this change was meant to be able to run faster, but it comes with a price due to the fact that you cannot run arbitrary operating systems anymore because the OS you'll install will have to have paravirtualization-aware drivers, one such hypervisor, for example, is “Xen 1.0”
+* __Para-virtualization__ -  In this technique, the guest OS kernel is modified to be aware of its existence (using special calls called hypercalls), of course, this change was meant to be able to run faster, but it comes with a price due to the fact that you cannot run arbitrary operating systems anymore because the OS you'll install will have to have paravirtualization-aware drivers, one such hypervisor, for example, is “Xen 1.0”

-* __Hardware-Assisted__ Virtualization -  This type presented a new approach, if in paravirtualization you had to change the guest OS kernel, here you need to have special hardware,  for example, extra instructions to the ISA.
+* __Hardware-Assisted Virtualization__ -  This type presented a new approach, if in paravirtualization you had to change the guest OS kernel, here you need to have special hardware,  for example, extra instructions to the ISA.
-This technique is common nowadays in modern hypervisors, for instance, Hyper-V.
+This technique is common nowadays in modern hypervisors, for instance, Microsoft Hyper-V.

 ## Techniques for virtualization